bytejutsu/report/part_3_building_a_web_app/chapter_6_laravel_as_a_backend_framework/1_the_scaffolding_of_a_laravel_app.md

 why is the kernel created by the app instance? why not a standalone instance ?

 maybe because we want it to always be a singleton in our laravel app? and the app container can provide this functionality?

+if we want it to be always a singleton why not implement it using the singleton pattern and that's it?

+Maybe we want to declare some services classes without implementing the singleton pattern and then make them behave as a singleton in our app ?

 ### The app container